 Birth Doula Blog

 If you are (or considering becoming) a Tricare Non-Network Doula and could use some guidance, you're in luck!
-I've created an excellent 16-page guide that can help you learn all about working with Tricare as a Non-Network doula.
+I've created an excellent guide that can help you learn all about working with Tricare as a Non-Network doula.
 It's detailed, organized, and easy to read.
-It has helped multiple new and established doulas understand codes, billing, and find answers to the most common questions.
+It has helped multiple new and established doulas understand codes, and billing, and find answers to the most common questions.

 Currently, doulas are left to guess or rely on others' advice to piece together what we should be doing to serve our military families.
-I recall being in literal tears trying to navigate coding, billing, rates, and searching endlessly on the Humana website for answers.
+I recall being in literal tears trying to navigate coding, billing, and searching endlessly on the Humana website for answers.
 I took all of that knowledge and created this guide just for you!

 It's the guide you wish Tricare had provided you with.